Welcome to today's edition of the Rush 24-7 podcast.

 Did he not?

-Not only are there no tax cuts, there are tax increases across the board, and there are budget cuts on schools in New Jersey.
+Four months later, not only are there no tax cuts, there are tax increases across the board, and there are budget cuts on schools in New Jersey.

 Democrats never do that.

-Take your money into some offshore accounts fast because in four months it's gonna be a tax increase.
+So whatever a liberal promises, whenever, whatever, whenever, start counting, take your money into some offshore accounts fast because in four months, it's going to be a tax increase.

 That's our second hour.

-He's also got with him uh Howard Gordon.
+He's also got with him Howard Gordon.

-Tuesday night big cigar dinner in New York benefiting prostate cancer.
+Tuesday night, big cigar dinner in New York benefiting prostate cancer.

-It's uh it's this is the 14th annual.
+This is the 14th annual.

-It was at the four seasons.
+It was at the Four Seasons.

 I was this year's co-host.